techguybiswa/frontend-challenge/React-News-App-README.md

   <li><b>Search for news as you type: </b> As the user types the query in the search bar all the relevant news get rendered below with a debounce of 500 ms. </li>
   <li><b>Filter by news source: </b> The user can choose multiple sources or single source to filter the news.
 So if the user wants to see startup news from TechCrunch and Wired then the user can type "startup" in the search box and select "TechCrunch" and "Wired" from the dropdown </li>
   <li><b>Default view top headlines: </b> When no query is provided the user will see top headlines of UK </li>
-  <li><b>Sticky Search Bar and filter : </b> In the previous design the search bar was not only visible on scroll to top.
+  <li><b>Sticky Search Bar and filter : </b> In the previous design the search bar was only visible on scroll to top.
 To me it seemed that a sticky search bar will provide a much better user experience as the user now will not have to scroll to top again and again to change the filters or search query.</li>
     <li><b>Responsive Design: </b> The design has been made.
 As you can see in the demo video that teh elements readjust to the changing width.
 Responsiveness imporves <b>SEO</b> and <b>Accessibility</b></li>
   <li><b>Web Accessibility enabled components: </b> Although I have not exhaustively made the components web accessible but a lot many things like proper HTML structure, adding alt tags , aria-lablled tags, proper color contrasts and responsiveness design have been implemented to assist web accessibility.</li>
     <li><b>Proper Error Handling and loading status: </b> Currently the app captures and displays errors like <b>No internet connection</b> , <b>No article found</b> and no search query.
-Also it dispplays <b>skeleton loaders</b> when API request is pending </li>
+Also it displays <b>skeleton loaders</b> when API request is pending </li>

 </ul>